abhay-venkatesh/conditional-drones/docs/README.md

 TODO: Add diagram describing our approach.

+Furthermore, we aim to study the effects of generative model diversity on the extension of a model.
+Is there ways to improve a generative model such that a supervised classifier can be better learned?

 ### Classifier Extension
 To evaluate our setup, we train a classifier on the real-world [ICG dataset](https://www.tugraz.at/index.php?id=22387), and compare it to the performance on the translated images, as well as investigate whether a model trained on real-world data can be "extended" using synthetic data.